-Mormon Beliefs about Prophecy, Heaven, and Celestial Marriage or a Hoax?
+Mormon Beliefs about Prophecy, Heaven, and Celestial Marriage

 Russ Wise demonstrates some ways in which Mormonism cannot be true because of false prophecies.
 He also examines their beliefs about three levels of heaven, and the concept of being married for eternity, even though scripture contradicts these doctrines.